audeering/audmodel/docs/usage.rst

     audmodel.latest_version(uid)

-We can now also update our existing model aliases to point to the newest version.
+We can update our existing model aliases to point to the newest version.

 .. jupyter-execute::